 - Diameter: its size changes, usually increasing.

-- Progression: any changes in the mole in the last few weeks or months.
+- Evolution: any changes in the mole in the last few weeks or months.

 Other warning signs could be: